Fictionalized Death Account YKTTW Discussion

-In a work of fiction based on a true story, sometimes a Historical-Domain Character
+A work of fiction based on a true story creates an entirely new death for a real person.

 - Inglourious Basterds.
 Adolf Hitler and Joseph Goebbels are assassinated in June 1944, long before their actual deaths by suicide in 1945.